vanessa-kang/tp/docs/DeveloperGuide.md

    Expected: PlanNUS edits semester accordingly, and prints a _update successful_ confirmation message.

+3. Test case - all inputs are valid.
+Feature being edited is grade.

+   Input: `edit cs2113t`

+   Expected: PlanNUS prompts user to enter number corresponding to feature to be edited.

+   (1 - semester, 2 - grade).

+   Input: `2`

+   Expected: PlanNUS prompts user to enter new grade.

+   Input: `A+`

+   Expected: PlanNUS edits grade accordingly, and prints a _update successful_ confirmation message.

-3. Other incorrect inputs to try: no module code, invalid module codes, valid module codes that are not in the user's academic calendar, invalid features, invalid semester indexes, invalid grades.
+4. Other incorrect inputs to try: no module code, invalid module codes, valid module codes that are not in the user's academic calendar, invalid features, invalid semester indexes, invalid grades.

    Expected: PlanNUS shows an error message, and exits back to the _Academic Planner_ app.
 No module features are edited.